8832/cse15l-lab-reports/lab1.md

 [user@sahara /]$ cd
 [user@sahara ~]$
 ```
 Notice that we have changed into the home directory, as shown by the command line prompt `[user@sahara ~]$`.
-As shown above, this command line prompt shows that our current working directory is the home directory. \
+As shown previously, this command line prompt shows that our current working directory is the home directory. \
 To conclude, the `cd` command with no arguments will operate as if the home directory was the argument.
 We will change into the home directory no matter whether we are in a random directory, a deeply nested directory, the root directory, etc. \
 This output is not an error.